 This risk is further heightened where the work is outsourced and organisations need to ensure full adherence to the security standards, as whilst the outsourcer may be in breach, ultimately it's your data so you need to protect it.
 But how?

 There are specific standards when accepting payment from cards such as the Payment Card Industry (PCI) DSS.
 The PCI DSS are a set of comprehensive requirements for enhancing payment account data security.
 It was developed by the founding payment brands of the PCI Security Standards Council, that include American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc. International, to help facilitate the broad adoption of consistent data security measures on a global basis.

 The PCI data standards should be adhered to by every call centre operation, yet some organisations are still falling a long way short of their guidelines.
 It is worth reviewing your current processes, or those of your outsourcers, to see whether your centre measures up.

-Fraud in the offline world will become a hot topic as the recession continues so be prepared to face up to any issues which may arise from reviewing your security measures and take appropriate action now.
+Fraud in the offline world will always be a hot topic, so be prepared to face up to any issues which may arise from reviewing your security measures and take appropriate action.
 Ignoring the problem won't make it go away.
-Bad news travels fast so you can be sure that customers will find out about security breaches if you don't fix the problems now.
+Bad news travels fast, so you can be sure that customers will find out about security breaches if you don't fix the problems now.